databricks/run-notebook/README.md

 ### Run notebooks in different Databricks Workspaces
-In this example, we supply the `databricks-host` and `databricks-token` inputs to each `run-notebook` step to trigger notebook execution against different workspaces.
+In this example, we supply the `databricks-host` and `databricks-token` inputs to each `databricks/run-notebook` step to trigger notebook execution against different workspaces.

 ```yaml
 name: Run a notebook in the current repo on pushes to main